Allison didn’t often make A’s. Yet she’d always loved school because she knew it was her best opportunity to grow and learn.

 You can lose a poor self-image by reminding yourself of the effort you made, successfully, to get into college.
 Remind yourself of your successful efforts to get to class on time and do the work.
 Most people don’t accomplish this much, so acknowledge yourself for getting as far as you have.

 You can overcome social programming by remembering that you’re a unique individual who can’t be forced into a mold.
 Even if you’re in an organization requiring following orders and strict routines, even wearing a uniform, your essential self cannot be altered by these externals.
 Spend a few minutes a day in some form of reflection or meditation.
 Use this time to remember and actually FEEL your positive, independent core.

-For even more well being, keep a journal or diary to remind yourself of your accomplishments, even the little ones.
+For even more well-being, keep a journal or diary to remind yourself of your accomplishments, even little ones.

-It doesn’t have to be written – it can be in the form of a video log, or an audio log, or a sketchbook with artwork and collages and notes.
+You can be imaginative and keep a journal that’s not written – it can be in the form of a video log, or an audio log, or a sketchbook with artwork and collages and notes.

 Research has shown that every star performer keeps a record of their challenges and achievements: a record that they review every few days or weeks to keep themselves on track.
 (See “Your Stardom” tab.)

 Get in the habit of making a few notes about each course at the end of the day — not your class notes about the course content, but notes on how you’re feeling in general about the course.
 Is your point of view changing and evolving?
 This kind of record keeping helps you manage your attitudes for the better.